I’m Accepted, What’s Next?

 International students inside the U.S.A. who wish to transfer to UB should follow the transfer instructions sent to them along with their acceptance letter.
 For more information, please e-mail email@example.com.

-BY AIR: When you arrive at LaGuardia or JFK go to the Ground Transportation Center and request the Go Shuttle of Connecticut to Bridgeport.
-The Shuttle (available only from LaGuardia or JFK Airports) goes directly to UB and costs about $70.
+When you arrive at LaGuardia or JFK go to the Ground Transportation Center and request the Go Shuttle of Connecticut to Bridgeport.
+Go Shuttle (available only from LaGuardia or JFK Airports) goes directly to UB and costs $59.
 For more information, visit Go Shuttle at www.goairportshuttle.com or call (877-544-4646).
 We advise international students to choose JFK as their arrival airport as this is the most convenient airport for international arrivals.
 DO NOT TAKE A TAXI FROM ANY NEW YORK OR NEW JERSEY AIRPORT!
-It’s too expensive, costing several hundred dollars!
+It’s very expensive.

 Traveling South on I-95: Take Exit 27.
 At the traffic light at the bottom of the exit ramp, turn left.
 Take a left at the next stoplight under the I-95 overpass.
 (Make sure not to get back on the I-95 North entrance ramp.)
 At the next light, turn right onto Broad St. Continue on Broad St. until you come to Gregory St. Turn right onto Gregory St. Proceed down Gregory St. for one block.
 Turn left on Myrtle Ave.
 You may park in the parking lot on the right side.
 The Student Center is the red brick building on the left.